Jet Stream Data Templates: An Overview

 To create a data template:

-- Select Jet Stream from the drop-down menu in the upper right-hand corner of the Delphix UI.
+- From the drop-down menu in the upper right-hand corner of the Delphix UI, select Jet Stream.

 - On the Mgmt Overview page, click Add Template.